omitogunjesufemi/alx-higher_level_programming/0x10-python-network_0/README.md

-`5-post_params.sh` | Script that sends POST request to the passed URL, display body of response `100-status_code.sh` | Script sends a request to a URL and display only the status code of the response `101-post_json.sh` | script that sends a JSON POST request to a URL and displays the body of the response
+`5-post_params.sh` | Script that sends POST request to the passed URL, display body of response `100-status_code.sh` | Script sends a request to a URL and display only the status code of the response `101-post_json.sh` | script that sends a JSON POST request to a URL and displays the body of the response `102-catch_me.sh` | Bash script that makes a request to 0.0.0.0:5000/catch_me that causes the server to respond with a message containing You got me!